Should You Stay on the JR Yamanote Line in Tokyo?

 Takanawa Gateway

-There’s not a lot of obvious tourist sights here, but, if you’re travelling with a techy you might want to jump out for a look around.
+There are not a lot of obvious tourist sights here, but if you’re traveling with a techy, you might want to jump out for a look around.

 Hamamatsucho

-If you’re arriving at Haneda Station and catching the monorail into town you’ll change at Hamamatsucho.
+If you’re arriving at Haneda Station and catching the monorail into town, you’ll change trains at Hamamatsucho.

-If you’re looking for the quirky side of Japan, don’t miss the peeing boy statue on this station.
+If you’re looking for the quirky side of Japan, don’t miss the peeing boy statue at this station.

 Yurakucho

-Wandering around the smoky alleys taking in the sights then pick your favourite to order some goodies.
+Wander around the smoky alleys, taking in the sights, then pick your favorite to order some goodies.

 Tokyo Station